jacebenson/cedar/docs/docs/auth/supabase.md

 - The verification type used should be determined based on the corresponding auth method called before verifyOtp to sign up / sign-in a user.

-The RedwoodJS auth provider doesn't expose the `veriftyOtp` method from the Supabase SDK directly.
+The CedarJS auth provider doesn't expose the `veriftyOtp` method from the Supabase SDK directly.

 Instead, since you always have access the the Supabase Auth client, you can access any method it exposes.